 What Causes “DEV ERROR 6068” in Call of Duty Modern Warfare?

-- Outdated Drivers – System drivers play an important role in playing high graphics games on Windows systems and if the GPU drivers get corrupted or damaged is start causing issues when running or launching the game. so, check and update the drivers to fix the error.
+- Outdated Drivers – System drivers play an important role in playing high graphics games on Windows systems and if the GPU drivers get corrupted or damaged is start causing issues when running or launching the game, so check and update the drivers to fix the error.

-- Outdated Windows version – If your Windows version is not updated with the latest version that this starts conflicting with the updated game’s files and cause compatibility issues.
+- Outdated Windows version – If your Windows version is not updated with the latest version that this starts conflicting with the updated game’s files and causes compatibility issues.
 Installing the latest Windows update works for you to solve the error.

 - System requirements – Another possible reason for seeing the warzone dev error is your system won’t meet the recommended system requirements.
-And to run the COD smoothly you need 3000 MHz RAM speeds, so make sure your computer meets the required system requirements.
+And to run the COD smoothly, you need 3000 MHz RAM speeds, so make sure your computer meets the required system requirements.

-As you are now familiar with the common culprits responsible for the error it is suggested to follow the fixes given to fix the error.
+As you are now familiar with the common culprits responsible for the error, it is suggested to follow the fixes given to fix the error.